Pantomime traditions: What you need to look out for

 Pantomimes are a popular form of theatre performed across the United Kingdom at Christmas time.
-From the biggest theatres in the country to smaller performance spaces, actors will get into the festive spirit and star in pantomimes that appeal to all ages.
-If you’ve never been to see a pantomime before or you’re curious to learn more about what makes this British tradition tick, read our guide full of what you can look out for in a pantomime.
+From the biggest theatres in the country to smaller performance spaces, actors will get into the festive spirit and star in this style of Christmas show which appeals to all ages.
+If you’ve never been to see a pantomime before or you’re curious to learn more about what makes this British tradition tick, read our guide for pantomime traditions you can look out for.

 First performed to break up operas, pantomimes took to the British stage from 1723 with Harlequin Doctor Faustus, recognised as the first pantomime.
 Ever since, British audiences have loved the comedic value, with pantomimes full of light-hearted joking and frivolity that younger and older audiences will loved.

 Today, pantomimes across the country are led by a star-studded lineup, with celebrities making fun of themselves on stage in a show where jokes are often written around them.

 What stories are told through pantomime?

 Pantomimes are usually children’s stories, which have been adapted for comedic effect to be presented for children and adults.
 From stories set in the heart of London to magical lands far far away, here are some of the well-known pantomimes that may be at a theatre near you.

 Goldilocks and the Three Bears: The London Palladium was home to Goldilocks and the Three Bears this Christmas.
 Set in a circus, Dame Betty Barnum and her daughter Goldilocks’ circus is under threat from an evil rival circus owner and, with the help of their madcap circus friends, they’re battling to rescue their Big Top from ruin.
 All seems lost, until three brilliant bears join the gang…